Alectriciti/comfyui-adaptiveprompts/README.md

  (this text is not strong:1.08), (it is weak:1.16), (it needs srs gainz:1.27)
  ```

+You can choose the behavior of existing tags, whether or not to preserve them, or modify them.

+Using ```keyword_selection```, the inputs of this field (separated by commas), will act as a filter.
+If *any* of these keywords exist in the prompt to any extent, it will amplify the entire phrase.

+This filter can be set to:
+ONLY - Variation is only applied to the selected phrases.
+IGNORE - Variation is applied to everything except the selected phrases.
+BOOST - Amplifies the selected phases, everything else gets standard variation
+SUPPRESS - Minimizes the selected phases, everything else gets standard variation

 This can be useful for applying subtle emphasis or de-emphasis weighting to your prompt.

-This feature is still being developed, so please try out some of it's parameters.
+> Note: This feature is still being developed.
+Please try out some of it's parameters.
+It could absolutely be better, so feedback is welcome.

 ## 🥣 Prompt Mixer
 <img src="images/prompt_mixer.png"/>